digitalhydra/gatsby-remark-heading-slug/README.md

-# gatsby-remark-slug
+# gatsby-remark-heading-slug

 Add slug `id` to h1~h6 elements.

 ## Install

-`npm install --save gatsby-remark-slug`
+`npm install --save gatsby-remark-heading-slug`

 ## How to use